51nodes/vc-revocation-graph/credential-revocation-subgraph-files/README.md

 * The deployment scripts from `./ssi-contracts` executed successfully and the address of the revocation registry contract and the issuers are available

 ## Setup and Deployment
-The subgraph will be deployed on a hosted service because we are not using the Ethereum mainnet and also to keep it simple for the article.
+ To keep it simple for the article we will deploy the subgraph on a hosted service.
 To deploy a subgraph on a hosted service you need first to sign in with github `https://thegraph.com/hosted-service/`.
 After that from the Dashboard a new Subgraph can be created by a click on `Add Subgraph` and adding a name e.g.`credential-revocation-graph` and subtitle.

 Now we are ready create our sample subgraph using the follwoing steps: